chrootlogin/docker-nextcloud/README.md

 Easy usable docker image for [Nextcloud](http://nextcloud.com), the community fork of OwnCloud.

----

-**Now featuring PHP 7 support!**

-This image was updated to PHP 7.1.
-If you encounter any issues, please open a github issue.

----

 ## Features

 * Uses latest stable version of **Alpine Linux**, bundled with **PHP 7** and **NGinx**.